Internet-Draft OAuth Mission Approval Revision August 2026

 Integrity anchors:

 The approval commits the final, narrowed Authority Set.
-The intent_hash and authority_hash are computed over the revised Mission Intent and Authority Set actually approved, not the originating proposal.
+The intent_hash and authority_hash are computed over the revised Mission Intent and Authority Set actually approved, not the originating proposal; where the revision pushed an authorization_details proposal, proposal_hash commits that revised proposal as submitted ([I-D.draft-mcguinness-oauth-mission]).

 This profile narrows only, and only while an approval is deferred.
 It is distinct from widening an approved Mission, which requires a fresh approval ([I-D.draft-mcguinness-oauth-mission-expansion]).